davelens/fvtt-party-resources/README.md

   * Hold `SHIFT` when clicking to jump by +/- 100
 * Live updates for players when values change
 * Track DM resources by hiding certain resources for players
+* Optionally notify players through chat when a resource value changes.
 * Optionally limit resources to a given maximum
 * Optionally hand over resource management to players
 * Change resource values in script macros through a public-facing API